codihuston/gairos/README.md

 (initialized by the commands mentioned above):

 1. lint (via `eslint`)
-1. create database using `sequelize-cli` (may error out if db exists, but does not stop build process.
+1. create database, see `server/src/db` for details (may error out if db exists, but does not stop build process.
 This is expected behavior)
 1. run server with babel-node (`server/bin/www.js`) to support `import/export`
 in the node environment
-    1. in that file, conditionally truncate/sync database and execute seeders asynchronously based on `DB_SYNC_WITH_SEQUELIZE`
+    1. in `server/src/db`, conditionally truncate/sync database and execute seeders
+    asynchronously based on `DB_SYNC_WITH_SEQUELIZE`

 #### Debugging the Server

-It is recommended to use the `debug npm module` in your files, with the `server:` prefix, followed by an identifier of your choosing.
+It is recommended to use the `debug npm module` in your files, with the `server:` prefix, followed by an identifier of your choosing (i.e. `server:my-feature`).
 These are only printed to the log when using the `watch:debug` command.

 If you are having build issues, I suggest setting an environment variable `DEBUG=*` and running `yarn run dev` to see the full debug information from each